jeffThompson/ChanceAndRandomness-OLD/Week05-Psuedoranomness2.md

 Von Neumann's now-famous quote was meant to highlight the fact that, even if we can't see a pattern, that doesn't mean one doesn't exist.
 But digging deeper into places where random numbers are really important, like cryptography, we find a long history of people trying to quantify *how* random a sequence of numbers actually is.
 In other words: we can measure randomness!
 Of course, a single number means nothing on its own, so researchers look at sequences of numbers and apply a variety of statistical tests to determine how random the sequence is.

-The most famous example of this is Rand Corporation's 1955 book *A Million Random Digits* which is just that: a book of one million very random numbers.
+The most famous example of this is [Rand Corporation's 1955 book *A Million Random Digits*](https://www.rand.org/pubs/monograph_reports/MR1418.html) which is just that: a book of one million very random numbers.
 Having generated their numbers using a General Radio Company Type 1390-B Random Noise Generator (a tube-driven device meant for radio stations), the resulting values were subjected to four tests using a computer – a very slow a laborious process in the mid-1950s.
-Today, the [National Institute of Standards and Technology's *Dieharder* software suite](https://webhome.phy.duke.edu/~rgb/General/dieharder.php) includes 80 different high-quality random number generators with some lovely names: `threefish`, `transputer`, `superkiss`, and `R_super_duper`.
+Today, the [*Dieharder* software suite](https://webhome.phy.duke.edu/~rgb/General/dieharder.php) includes 80 different high-quality random number generators with some lovely names: `threefish`, `transputer`, `superkiss`, and `R_super_duper`.
 Programmer/artist kynd has [this great website](https://kynd.github.io/p5sketches/random.html) that visualizes some of these generation methods. *Dieharder* and *ENT* (a software suite from the National Institute of Standards and Technology) offer a range of tests with strange names: `Chi-Squared`, `Monte Carlo Pi`, `OPERM5`, `STS Runs`, and `RGB Lagged Sums`.

 There are also analog means of generating very random numbers.
 [Random.org's website](https://www.random.org/history) has used two untuned FM radios, which pick up noise in the upper atmosphere, for many years; [Lavarand](https://en.wikipedia.org/wiki/Lavarand) similarly used lava lamp blobs and a webcam!
 Directly in the computer, [entropy (essentially noise) from hard-drives](https://en.wikipedia.org/wiki/Entropy_(computing)) has also been used.